MiguelBad/nginx-apache-template/README.md

 # nginx-template-config

-template for nginx reverse proxy for linux vps with both frontend and backend
+template for nginx/apache reverse proxy for linux vps with both frontend and backend

+**_todo make guide for setup_**